 Checklist · non-resident · 2026

-Documents, creditworthiness, proof of income — the full checklist for buyers in Spain and Portugal.
+Documents, creditworthiness, proof of income — the full checklist for an international mortgage in Spain and Portugal.
 Plus: the typical process from first enquiry to the notary appointment.

 Checklist · employees

-For non-residents, Spanish and Portuguese banks usually require the following documents — at most banks now with a certified translation:
+These are the documents required for a mortgage application as a non-resident — Spanish and Portuguese banks usually require the following, at most banks now with a certified translation:

 • Passport or national ID card (valid, copied on both sides)